seanreed1111/sql-recipes/recipes.md

 | Renoir    |   1 |
 | Van Gogh |    3 |
 +----------+-------+
 On the other hand, you might ask, “How many paintings did each artist paint?”
 This is the same question as the previous one (and the same statement answers it), as long as every artist in the artist table has at least one corresponding painting table row.
 But if you have artists in the artist table that are not yet represented by any paintings in your collection, they will not appear in the statement output.
-To produce a count- per-artist SUMmary that includes even artists with no paintings in the painting table, use a LEFT JOIN:
+To produce a count- per-artist summary that includes even artists with no paintings in the painting table, use a LEFT JOIN:
 SELECT artist.name AS painter, COUNT(painting.a_id) AS count FROM artist LEFT JOIN painting ON artist.a_id = painting.a_id
 GROUP BY artist.name;